Juan-Jones/earnonlinemoney/content/blog/seo-for-bloggers.md

 ## Blogger SEO Tips and Strategies

-At its core, SEO is the practice of [marketing your online business]({{< relref "marketing-a-online-business" >}}) to enhance its visibility and relevance to search engine algorithms.
+At its core, SEO is the practice of marketing a business to enhance its visibility and relevance to search engine algorithms.
 Search engines, such as Google, use complex algorithms to evaluate websites based on various factors, including keywords, content quality, user experience, and backlinks.

 *Keywords Research and Implementation:* Keywords form the foundation of SEO.
 Conduct thorough keyword research to identify terms and phrases relevant to your content and target audience.
 Utilize tools like Google Keyword Planner, SEMrush, or Ahrefs to discover high-volume keywords with reasonable competition.